ongyiumark/kalamanC/README.md

 print(make_list());    // This will print [0,1,2,3,5,6,7,8,9]
 ```

-I'll be going over the syntax in more detail below, but if you know C++ and python, you can probably guess from the example above.
+I'll be going over the syntax in more detail below, but if you're familiar C++ and python, you can probably already guess from the example above.

 <a name=installation></a>
 # Installation